The ultimate Outback NSW experience

 We want your visit to Trilby Station to be memorable and we take great pride in our accommodation and the quality service we provide for all our guests.
 R and R is what we’re about …so if you want to just put your feet up and relax with a good book and a drink – then do it.

-But if you do fancy a spot of fishing or yabbying, or maybe to paddle a canoe – the majestic Darling River and billabong are there waiting.
-Ask Liz for her station Bird List and enjoy bird watching and bush walking with the wildlife on the many walking tracks around the accommodation complex.
+But if you do fancy a spot of fishing or yabbying – the majestic Darling River is there waiting.
+Ask Liz for her station Bird List and enjoy bird watching and bush walking with the wildlife on the approx 9km of walking tracks around the accommodation complex.

 And if the ways-of-the-west are what you seek – grab one of Liz’s Mud Map tours and head off for a peek about.
 Wandering around this historic station sets you to wondering what life must have been like in this remote spot at the turn of the century.
 It’s fascinating and will draw you in for sure.